SCRATCH NIGHT AT TNC

 Scratch Night is looking for a variety of the most daring artists to try out their most cool thoughts on stage and the audience will help in the development by way of TNC’s scratch ballot.
 Scratch Nights will take place throughout the year on a varied schedule.
 All theatrical forms are welcome.
 All stages of development are welcome.

-Scratch Night at TNC will continue on Monday, April 14th at 7:00pm
+Scratch Night at TNC will continue on Tuesday, July 1st at 7:00pm

 A young, newly divorced couple attempt to put conflict aside and host a party celebrating their break-up in order to prove to their friends they are happy.

 Stage Directions - Katie Jane Trosan